 The scan mode lets you listen to the first 10 seconds of each track/file (track) in succession.
-Press the " $\land$ " side of the SEEK/SCAN button for 1.5 second or longer to start scanning upward beginning with the track/ file (track) following the currently selected one.
-Press the " $\checkmark$ " side of the button to start scanning downward beginning with the track/file (track) preceding the currently selected one.
+Press the " \land " side of the SEEK/SCAN button for 1.5 second or longer to start scanning upward beginning with the track/file (track) following the currently selected one.
+Press the " \lor " side of the button to start scanning downward beginning with the track/file (track) preceding the currently selected one.
 When all tracks/files (tracks) in the disk/folder have been scanned, normal playback will be resumed.
-To cancel the scan mode, press the " $\lor$ " or " $\land$ " side of the button for 1.5 second or longer.
+To cancel the scan mode, press the " \lor " or " \land " side of the button for 1.5 second or longer.

-The scan mode will be cancelled if you perform any of the following steps:
+The scan mode will be cancelled if you

+perform any of the following steps:

 - Press the "RPT" button

-- $\bullet$ Press the " $\lor$ " or " $\land$ " side of the TUNE/ TRACK button
+- \bullet Press the " $\,\vee\,$ " or " $\,\wedge\,$ " side of the TUNE/TRACK button

-- Press the " $\,\, \lor\,\,$ " or " $\,\, \wedge\,\,$ " side of the SEEK/SCAN button
+- Press the " $\, \bigtriangledown \,$ " or " $\, \land \,$ " side of the SEEK/SCAN button

 - Press the " 📥 " button

 - Press the disc select button

 - Select the radio mode

-- Turn off the power of the audio equipment.
+• Turn off the power of the audio equipment.

-- Turn the ignition switch to the "OFF" position.

-Display selection
+▼ Display selection

-If you press the "TEXT" button for 0.5 second or longer during playback, the indication will change to the next one in the sequence shown below.
+If you press the "TEXT" button for 0.5 second or longer during playback, the indication will change to the next one in the following sequence.